Frequently Asked Questions

 Platelet-Rich Plasma is a concentration of your platelets (a part of your blood) obtained by spinning your whole blood in a special centrifuge.
 Platelets are what naturally begin the healing process in your body anytime an injury occurs.
 The platelets release proteins that attract your body's stem cells to the injured area.
 The concentration of platelets in PRP allows your body to recognise the injury as a priority and heals it more quickly and more thoroughly than your body can by itself.

-Autologous Conditioned Plasma with Stromal Vascular Fraction (ACPSVF) and Bone Marrow Aspirate Concentrate (BMAC) are procedures in which the doctor removes your own body's fat or bone marrow stem cells, concentrates them in a specialised device and injects them into the area(s) of injury with ultrasound guidance to ensure exact placement.
+Autologous Conditioned Plasma with Stromal Vascular Fraction (ACPSVF Cell Therapy) and Bone Marrow Aspirate Concentrate (BMAC) are procedures in which the doctor removes your own body's fat or bone marrow stem cells, concentrates them in a specialised device and injects them into the area(s) of injury with ultrasound guidance to ensure exact placement.
 The concentration of stem cells works directly at the site of injury or degenerative tissue to increase the healing potential.

 It is an individualised decision, made by the doctor based on the severity of the injury, disease involved and your medical history.
 Some diagnoses require PRP alone, some PRP+HA and others one of our more powerful Regenerative Cell Therapies.

-Despite being approved by the MHRA and FDA, these treatments are not yet available on the NHS.
+Despite being approved by the FDA, these treatments are not yet available on the NHS.
 Any new and novel types of treatment have to go through a series of complex processes before they are accepted by the many different boards within the NHS organisation, which could take a number of years.
 For example, PRP therapy has been used in medicine for more than 20 years but it is only recently that it has started to be used widely across many NHS Trusts.

 Your consultations and diagnostic scans may be covered by your insurance provider.
 However, private medical insurance companies do not currently cover these procedures and consider them investigational, for much the same reasons in what happens with new and novel treatments in the NHS.
 It may take a number of years for private medical insurance companies to provide funding for these therapies.
 However, we offer multiple payment options through our financial partners.